ericchiang/blog/content/post/containers-from-scratch.md

 success
 ```

-For things already running as root, we're more interested in taking capabilities away than granting them.
+For things already running as root, like most containerized apps, we're more interested in taking capabilities away than granting them.
 First let's see all powers our root shell has:

 ```
 $ sudo su